dahea/cyoa/README.md

 ```
 npm run serve
 ```
-In a separate console/terminal window, run the json server
+In a separate console/terminal window, navigate into the project folder and run the json server
 ```
+cd ./cyoa
 json-server story.json
 ```
 Visit `http://localhost:3000/frames` to view the response.